The first Airbus A380 aircraft was delivered to Singapore Airlines in 2007, and there have been 14 customers for the double decker superjumbo.

 - How many have been delivered?
 14. The first A380 entered service in June 2010 with a maiden flight between Frankfurt and Tokyo.

 - Is the airline currently operating the A380?
 No. Lufthansa has sold six of its A380s, with the remaining eight currently in storage as a result of the Covid-19 pandemic.
-However in June 2022 the carrier announced plans to return an undecided number of its superjumbos into service in summer 2023.
+The carrier has plans to return up to six of its superjumbos into service by 2024, and recently announced that it will resume A380 services between Munich and Boston from June 1 this year followed by services to New York JFK from July 4.

 - Configuration: You can read more about the layout and configuration of Lufthansa’s A380 here.